This page was last updated: October 7th, 2022

 At each Trust Board meeting in public we provide an ‘Integrated Performance Report’ which is a summary of how are we are doing on all the main standards and covers our performance on quality and safety as well as finances and workforce information.
 You can find our Integrated Performance Reports in the ‘Trust Board meetings and papers’ toggle in the Trust Board section.

-You may also want to read how the Care Quality Commission rate our services and you can read their assessments of our services on their website.
+You may also want to read how the Care Quality Commission rate our services and you can read their assessments of our services on CQC’s website.

 Patients and visitors often leave feedback on the NHS Choices website and again you can check there for other views on our care: